SCFUCHS87/ansible/README.md

 ## 🧾 What This Does
 - ✅ Secures the system with SSH hardening and automatic security updates
 - ✅ Detects and properly installs Docker with all dependencies
-- ✅ Prompts you whether to install Home Assistant and/or Homebridge
+- ✅ Prompts you whether to install Home Assistant, Homebridge, Cockpit, and/or Plex
 - ✅ Configures firewall rules for enabled services
 - ✅ Deploys each service in its own Docker container with health checks
 - ✅ Provides cleanup capabilities